New (and Reopened!) Outdoor Bars and Restaurants to Try Around DC

 640 L St., NW

 The lauded Persian restaurant from Atlanta opens its first location outside if Georgia today in Mt.
 Vernon Triangle.
 Iranian chef/owner Ali Mesghali is known for his mezze, marinated kebabs, rice dishes, and stews.
 In addition to carryout and dining room seating, the restaurant boasts outdoor patio space, which you reserve via OpenTable.
-Open all day starting at 11:30 AM, Monday through Saturday.
+Open all day starting at 11:30 AM daily.

 Rooftop at the Riggs